jenius-apps/nightingale-core/README.md

 ## What is the "core"?

-Nightingale Core is the .NET Standard 2.0 library which contains the core domain models and logic for Nightinagle.
+Nightingale Core is the .NET Standard 2.0 library which contains the core domain models and logic for Nightingale.
 The object schema, the request sending logic, the http response parsing, and more are the types of logic available in the core.

 The core already exists, but it's been closed-source, and this repo is where I am moving the core out into the open.